What Can I Recycle at CWRU?

 There is not currently any recycling infrastructure on the grounds of CWRU for the collection of paper.
 Please recycle all paper you have within the buildings of CWRU.

-RecycleMania - now named Race to Zero Waste
+Race to Zero Waste

-Each year, CWRU participates in Race to Zero Waste, an 8-week recycling competition during February and March between colleges and universities across the U.S. and Canada.
+Each year, CWRU participates in Race to Zero Waste (formerly RecycleMania), an 8-week recycling competition during February and March between colleges and universities across the U.S. and Canada.
 This is an opportunity to benchmark how much our university recycles, and how much goes to the landfill.
 Through the competition, we hope to raise awareness on recycling practices on campus, boost excitement about recycling by engaging the campus community in a friendly rivalry, and reduce the overall climate impact of our university.

 Why Do We Recycle?